elcorto/docwatch/README.md

 Features:

 * convert a source file to PDF using [pandoc] (which uses LaTeX)
-* open in a viewer application
+* open rendered target (PDF) in a viewer application
+* open source file in an editor
 * watch source for changes and re-build automatically

 Optional config file `$HOME/.config/docwatch.conf`.